6 Surprising Effects of Landscaping on Property Values

 Native prairie flowers support Iowa’s historical ecosystem.
 Consider planting prairie blazing stars, butterfly milkweed, purple coneflower and cardinal flowers to attract native butterflies and insects.

-If you’re looking to add a pop of color to your landscape, Red Maple trees are a favorite native tree for Iowans due to their spectacular fall foliage.
-Native wildflowers that make good additions to woodland gardens are Canadian Wild Gingers and Virginia Bluebells.
+If you’re looking to add a pop of color to your landscape, consider red maple trees, which are a favorite native tree for Iowans due to their spectacular fall foliage.
+Native wildflowers that make good additions to woodland gardens are Canadian wild gingers and Virginia bluebells.

 Nebraska

-The Obedient Plant is a popular plant for those living in the central Midwest.
+The obedient plant is a popular plant for those living in the central Midwest.
 Its white petals with tall green stems make it a great addition to gardens and bouquets.
-Indiangrass is a prairie plant that brings out Nebraska’s plain heritage.
+There’s also Indiangrass, which is a prairie plant that brings out Nebraska’s plain heritage.
 The grass can grow to be 5 feet tall, and flowers bloom in late summer.

 Arizona

-The Blue Palo Verde tree grows bright yellow flowers in the spring and summer months.
-It is native to Arizona, so it is accustomed to the dry weather, requiring little water.
+The blue palo verde tree grows bright yellow flowers in the spring and summer months.
+It is native to Arizona, so it is accustomed to the dry weather and requires little water.

 Wisconsin

-The Sugar Maple is a large tree that provides multicolored foliage in autumn, making it a popular choice for homeowners in the Midwest.
-The American Bellflower is native to Midwest states and can grow up to 4 feet tall.
+The sugar maple is a large tree that provides multicolored foliage in autumn, making it a popular choice for homeowners in the Midwest.
+The American bellflower is a beautiful plant native to Midwest states that can grow up to 4 feet tall.
 The upper portion of the stems are lined with lavender-blue flowers.

 Minnesota

-The Prairie Wild Rose is a pink flower plant that is native to Minnesota.
-It grows well in full sun and can withstand harsh winters.
-The Ninebark shrub is a popular choice for Minnesotans due to its attractive white flower clusters and its ability to thrive in sunlight.
+Native to Minnesota, the prairie wild rose is a pink flower plant that grows well in full sun and can withstand harsh winters.
+The ninebark shrub is a popular choice for Minnesotans due to its attractive white flower clusters and its ability to thrive in sunlight.

 Kansas

 Oak trees are native to Midwestern states, including Kansas.
-The Annual Sunflower adds a bright yellow color to every landscape, and this flower thrives in the Kansas climate.
+If you want a pop of color, the annual sunflower adds a bright yellow color to every landscape, and this flower thrives in the Kansas climate.

 North Dakota